Mississippi Valley Conference (Wisconsin, 1989–present)

 The Mississippi Valley Conference (MVC) is a high school athletic conference in southwest Wisconsin.
-All MVC schools are members of the Wisconsin Interscholastic Athletic Association (WIAA), and are located in the La Crosse, Wisconsin metropolitan area.
+Founded in 1989, the conference and its member schools belong to the Wisconsin Interscholastic Athletic Association and are located in the La Crosse-Onalaska-Sparta combined statistical area.

 History

-The MVC was formed in 1989.
-To accommodate for the growing attendance in schools in traditional rural-based conferences, and to accommodate for travel purposes, the MVC was formed originally by taking teams from three established conferences.
-Holmen and Onalaska were taken from the Coulee Conference, Tomah and Sparta from the South Central Conference, and La Crosse Central High School and Logan High School from the Big Rivers Conference.
-Shortly after, in 1997, Aquinas High School joined from the Central Wisconsin Catholic Conference of the Wisconsin Independent Schools Athletic Association, a private school athletic league, to become the seventh member.
+The Mississippi Valley Conference was formed in 1989 to accommodate for the growing attendance in schools in traditional rural-based conferences and shorten travel distances for its members.
+Holmen and Onalaska joined from the Coulee Conference, Sparta and Tomah from the South Central Conference, and La Crosse Central High School and Logan High School from the Big Rivers Conference.
+Shortly after, in 1997, Aquinas High School joined from the Central Wisconsin Catholic Conference of the Wisconsin Independent Schools Athletic Association, a private school athletic league, to become the conference's seventh member.
+It is the second high school athletic conference in Wisconsin to carry this name, the previous incarnation was based in west central Wisconsin and was in existence from 1933 to 1965.

-In 2014, West Salem began competition in the Mississippi Valley Conference for football only.
-They remain in the Coulee Conference for all other sports.
-Due to their weak football program, Aquinas' football team will compete in the Coulee Conference beginning 2020, though its other teams will remain in the MVC.
+In 2014, West Salem began competition in the Mississippi Valley Conference for football only, remaining in the Coulee Conference for all other sports.
+Aquinas left the MVC's football roster in 2019 when they joined the Southwest Wisconsin Activities League as associate members for that sport.
+The next year, a comprehensive realignment of Wisconsin high school football conferences was implemented by the WIAA with input from the Wisconsin Football Coaches Association to run on a two-year cycle.
+All six of the MVC's public high schools (Central, Holmen, Logan, Onalaska, Sparta and Tomah) remained in the conference with associate members River Falls (Big Rivers) and West Salem (Coulee) filling out the ranks.
+River Falls and West Salem returned to their respective conferences for the 2022-2023 realignment cycle with two schools from the Badger Conference (Baraboo and Reedsburg) replacing them.
+This alignment will stay in effect through at least the 2026-2027 competition cycle.

-Sports
+Sports sponsored

 The MVC sponsors 19 varsity sports.
 They are: